windmill-labs/windmill/README.md

 The default super-admin user is: admin@windmill.dev / changeme

 From there, you can create other users (do not forget to change the password!)

-Detailed instructions for more complex deployments will come soon.
-For simpler docker based ones, the docker-compose.yml file contains all the necessary informations.

 ### Commercial license